 Out of the blue this week one of our clients sent us a delightful batch of photos.
-We designed their garden back in 2014, and they took these pictures to record the garden as it developed over last summer.
+We designed their garden back in 2014, and they took these pictures to record the garden as it developed last summer.

 We’re always pleased to see our projects as they grow and mature over the years, and these photos look stunning.
 To give the pictures some context, we thought we’d share the story behind the garden.